 Talk to Adults in Your Kids' Lives

-If your children spend time at another adult’s house — another parent, aunt, uncle, grandparent, or friend — you’ll want to talk to them about the dangers of leaving medications within reach of curious hands.
+If your children spend time at another adult’s house—family member, neighbor, babysitter, or friend—you’ll want to talk to them about the dangers of leaving medications within reach of curious hands.

 Talk to Elderly Family Members